10 Types of Scaffolding You Might Need for Your Building Project

 5. Trestle Scaffolding

-In a trestle scaffolding, the working platform is supported by movable ladders and tripods instead of the usual standards.
+Among the practical types of scaffolding suited for indoor or light construction tasks is trestle scaffolding.
+In this system, the working platform is supported by movable ladders or tripods instead of the usual standards.

-Trestle scaffolding, such as the "A-frame" and "H-frame" types, are frequently used for general fit-outs, finishing works, repair works, as well as by bricklayers, plasterers, and painters.
+Trestle scaffolding, including the common "A-frame" and "H-frame" styles, is widely used for general fit-outs, finishing works, and repair projects.
+It is also a preferred choice for trades such as bricklayers, plasterers, and painters.

 Construction Workers in a Trestle Scaffolding